chriskrycho/v5.chriskrycho.com/site/essays/Feeds are Not Fit for Gardening.md

 <aside>

 This problem is exacerbated by tensions around the portion of each item included in the feed.
-A feed is most useful to readers when each entry contains the full content.
-Providing excerpts dramatically reduces the size.
+A feed is most useful to readers when each entry contains the full content, because they do not have to leave the reader app to read the article.
+At the same time, providing excerpts dramatically reduces the size, which again is potentially important for reducing the bandwidth costs to both publisher and consumer of the feed.
 For some kinds of publishers, providing excerpts can also have a secondary benefit: it prompts users to click through to the publication’s own site, which is often important for the publication’s ability to make money on “traditional” ad-supported models.
 This tension has provoked a small battle between reader services and publishing sites—a microcosm of the greater fight across the web ecosystem—where reader services often attempt to pull the full content of a linked item even when the feed itself includes only a summary, and publications make it more or less difficult to retrieve that content programmatically.
 Alternative funding models like subscriptions allow alternative solutions to these problems, including pay-walled feeds with full content.

 Even for publishers who are not trying to make money off their writing, there are reasons to want a user to click through.
 That might be as simple as care for the presentation of a given work, ranging to full-on per-entry art direction.
 Consider, for example: this paragraph is part of an *aside*, and is presented in a way designed to call attention to its distinctive relationship to the rest of the text.
 Many readers do not render `<aside>` at all!
 That goes even further for my "note" blocks, which are set off as visually distinct (with affordances for screen readers and other accessibility tools) in their own way on my site; all of that is lost entirely in feed readers.
 Those considerations also might go further into things feed readers not only do not but *cannot* do.
 Some of the best of what digital media offer over print comes in the form of embedded illustrations or animations which take advantage of the ability to run *programs* as part of a document.
 Consider for example [Bartoz Ciechanowski](https://ciechanow.ski)’s essays, which make extensive use of some of the most advanced capabilities of modern web browsers.
 Well-behaved reader apps do not *and should not* run arbitrary JavaScript, though.